Welcome to W21C!

 AHS’ allocation of space for research in immediate proximity to a clinical ward (Unit 36, FMC), along with the corresponding allocation of a separate Cumming School of Medicine research and innovation space in the TRW Building, illustrates the powerful institutional backing that this initiative receives within the province to enhance patient safety and quality of care in the health system.

-As a University-based program, W21C’s governance channels through the UCalgary’s Cumming School of Medicine research enterprise, with primary alignment within the O’Brien Institute for Public Health (OIPH).
+As a University-based program, W21C’s governance channels through the UCalgary’s Cumming School of Medicine research enterprise, with primary alignment within the O’Brien Institute for Public Health.
 The University of Calgary provides W21C with its infrastructure and building operations costs, trust accounting, human resources services, and other institutional benefits.

 All funding received over the years has helped strengthen W21C’s position as a leader in the health technology innovation sector.

-For more information, please contact Jill de Grood, Director, W21C.
+For more information, please contact Dr. Jaime Kaufman, Interim Director, W21C.